Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 Water is the essence of life and helps in the proper functioning of the digestive system.

 - Drinking adequate amounts of water is necessary to keep the digestive system in proper order.

-- A quart of fluid every day is received by the large intestine, from the small intestine, where stools are formed.
+- A quart of fluid daily is received by the large intestine from the small intestine, where stools are formed.

 - An adequate amount of intake of water ensures proper stool formation and helps prevent dehydration and constipation.

-Overall, the digestive system comprises of different organ and organ systems that work together to ensure the proper intake, digestion, breakdown, absorption, and assimilation of food, and excretion of waste and waste products from the body.
+Overall, the digestive system comprises different organ and organ systems that work together to ensure the proper intake, digestion, breakdown, absorption, assimilation of food and excretion of waste and waste products from the body.

-These systems are all interdependent and interconnected and are controlled by signals from the brain and spinal cord.
+These systems are all interdependent and interconnected and controlled by brain and spinal cord signals.

-Apart from this, to keep the digestive system in the proper functioning order, it is essential to maintain a healthy lifestyle by eating right, intake of a good diet and adequate amounts of water on a daily basis.
+Apart from this, to keep the digestive system in the proper functioning order, it is essential to maintain a healthy lifestyle by eating right, a good diet, and adequate amounts of water daily.